Tire Change and Fitting

 There are good reasons why winter tires are so indispensable in winter.
 They're made from specialized, flexible rubber compounds and feature unique tread designs to deliver the best grip in snowy and icy road conditions.
 They function at their best in cold temperatures and winter precipitation, providing confidence and security to drivers in potentially hazardous situations.

 But while such tires are the undisputed champion when it comes to colder climates, those same features put them at a disadvantage if used in warmer temperatures.
-A dry road without ice or snow doesn't need tires biting edges to provide traction.
+A dry road and temperatures above 7ºC without ice or snow doesn't need tires biting edges to provide traction.

 It’s very effective for mitigating the negative impact of cold temperatures and provides traction in winter conditions.

 But if you run a set of winter tires throughout the year, that same flexible tread will wear down more quickly in warmer temperatures.
-It reduces the service life by as much as 60 percent.
-There’s a strong chance you’d have to replace them earlier than if you’d simply remove them at the beginning of spring.
+It could reduces the service life up to 60%.
+There’s a strong chance you’d have to replace them earlier than if you'd regularly change with summer tires simply at the beginning of spring.

 If you are unsure about the right tire choice, please contact your local dealer for personal advice.